BuvinJT/distbuilder/docs/QtCpp.md

 While this parameter is optional, it's generally a good idea to specify it.
 The `packageConfigFactory` object returned by `qmakeInit()` will have the `sourceDir` attribute set to this.
-That attibute is used to resolve relative paths to resources.
+That attribute is used to resolve relative paths to resources.
-If ommited, the "source directory" will become the parent directory to the requisite `exePath` value (i.e. the dynamic *build directory*) where QMake produced the C++ binary.
+If omitted, the "source directory" will become the parent directory to the requisite `exePath` value (i.e. the dynamic *build directory*) where QMake produced the C++ binary.

-In the exmples provided, as is more then likely desirable, the root directory to the project's source has been explictly passed.
+In the examples provided, as is more then likely desirable, the root directory to the project's source has been explicitly passed.
 If you wish to point this base path for resources to some other location (e.g. a sub directory within your project), you may do so with this option.